marcdotson/conjoint-ensembles/Paper/README.md

 model.
 When the aim of a conjoint study is solely inference and not prediction, a single-model approach is arguably best.
-The academic literature for conjoint is filled with models designed to improve inference, especially when respondents behave in ways that are “pathological” to the standard model.
-However, there are three reasons to argue for an ensemble-based approach to conjoint analysis.
-First, the end goal of many conjoint studies is prediction in the form of accurate market simulations.
-Second, we still have uncertainty about the correct model for any given conjoint study.
-Third, there is no single model that accounts for all the respondent behaviors that result in the “data pathologies” that have been addressed separately in the literature.
+The academic literature for conjoint is filled with models designed to improve inference, especially when respondents behave in ways that deviate from the standard model.
+For example, models that account for screening behavior, respondent quality, and attribute non-attendance account specifically for deviations.
+We refer to these and other respondent-level behaviors that deviate from the assumptions of the normative model of consumer choice as “data pathologies.”

-The remainder of the paper will be organized as follows.
-In Section 2, we walk through ensemble approaches to prediction.
-In Section 3, we detail our ensemble approach to conjoint analysis.
-In Section 4, we provide results from simulation studies and an empirical application.
-In Section 5, we conclude.

-### Previous Material

-Many academic innovations in conjoint modeling in the recent past have focused on developing models that capture individual data pathologies.
-By data pathologies, we refer to respondent-specific behaviors that deviate from one or more of the core assumptions of random utility theory.
-Examples of these types of models include those that deal with screening rules, attribute non-attendance, deviations from IIA choice behavior, respondent quality, etc.

-While each of these models have been shown to improve both model fit and inference in contexts where a particular data pathology is present, none of these approaches has had a meaningful impact on the practice of conjoint.
+While each of the models that address a specific data pathology have been shown to improve both model fit and inference in contexts where that particular data pathology is present, none of these approaches has had a meaningful impact on the practice of conjoint.
 In our opinion, this is the result of three key factors.

-  - The derivation and implementation of these models is complex.
-They are tough for practitioners to understand, implement and sell to clients.
-  - There is a lack of commercial software than can be used to easily implement and simulate from these models.
-Custom coding is required that can dramatically increase the expense and cycle time of a project.
+First, the derivation and implementation of these models is complex and thus tough for practitioners to understand, implement, and sell to clients.
+Second, there is a lack of commercial software than can be used to easily implement and simulate from these models.
+The custom coding is required that can dramatically increase the expense and cycle time of a project.
-  - Each model is designed to capture a single pathology in the data.
+Third, each model is designed to capture a single pathology in the data.
 While this is useful, it is highly likely that multiple pathologies may be present and problematic in any given study.

 In this paper we explore alternative strategies for simultaneously accommodating multiple data pathologies in a single modeling framework.